yewstack/yew/README.md

 ### Components

 Yew supports components!
-You can create a new one by implementing a `Component` trait and include it directly into the `html!` template:
+You can create a new one by implementing a `Component` trait and including it directly into the `html!` template:

 ```rust
 html! {